multiversx/mx-docs/docs/wallet/wallet-extension.md

 Then there is no need to create a new one.
 The Maiar Wallet Extension provides an option to import your existing wallet.
 However, to import an existing wallet you must have access to its **secret (recovery) phrase**.

-The Maiar wallet has a set of 24-secret phrases, which serve as your wallet’s key.
-Using your secret phrase to import an existing wallet does not affect your wallet, as all transaction history across all networks will be reflected in the wallet extension.
+The Maiar wallet has a set of 24-words, which serve as your wallet’s secret phrase.
+Using a secret phrase to import an existing wallet does not affect your wallet in any way.

 **To get started:**